w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

 `npx @acala-network/chopsticks@latest xcm -r polkadot -p polkadot-collectives`

 This should start the Polkadot and the Collectives instances available at ports 8001 and 8000 respectively.
-Connect to both these instances using Polkadot JS UI on two separate browser windows.
+Connect to both these instances using Polkadot Developer Interface on two separate browser windows.
-To connect to these local machine instances at the designated ports, edit the custom endpoint for Polkadot JS UI as shown in the picture below and click on Switch button at the top.
+To connect to these local machine instances at the designated ports, edit the custom endpoint for Polkadot Developer Interface as shown in the picture below and click on Switch button at the top.

 ![polkadot-js-local](../assets/governance/polkadot-js-local-node.png)